 In the summer of 2009 Interpeace celebrated 15 years of peacebuilding work around the world.
 Programmes in Cyprus and the national roll out in Liberia were launched.

-Former President of Ghana, President John A. Kufuor, became Chair of the Interpeace Governing Council, accepting the Chairmanship from former President of Finland and 2008 Nobel Peace Laureate, Martti Ahtisaari.
+Former President of Ghana, President John A. Kufuor, became Chair of the Interpeace Governing Board, accepting the Chairmanship from former President of Finland and 2008 Nobel Peace Laureate, Martti Ahtisaari.

 Further strengthening transparency and accountability for all stakeholders

 Interpeace transitioned to the highest financial reporting standard (IFRS) to further increase its transparency.
 In 2010 Interpeace also received ZEWO certification from the Swiss charity evaluator, demonstrating our focus on providing transparency and accountability for all our stakeholders.

 Establishing a solid presence in West Africa